awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-factors.md

   If the snapshot is restored from the Recycle Bin before the policy's retention threshold is reached, Amazon Data Lifecycle Manager will delete the snapshot when the policy's retention threshold is reached\.

   If the snapshot is restored from the Recycle Bin after the policy's retention threshold is reached, Amazon Data Lifecycle Manager will no longer delete the snapshot\.
 You must manually delete the snapshot when it is no longer needed\.

+**Considerations for AWS Backup:**
++ If AWS Backup deletes a snapshot that matches a retention rule, that snapshot is automatically retained by Recycle Bin\.